Reviews & press

 3.A foam-filled core that ensures buoyancy even if the plastic shell is damaged

-Leading research in the field states that 97% of all fatal drownings occur during rescue attempts without the use of buoyancy aids.
-This recognizes buoyancy aids as a critical element in increasing the safety of both the rescuer and the victim.
+Leading research in the field states that 97% of all fatal drownings occur during rescue attempts without the use of floatation devices.
+This recognizes floatation devices as a critical element in increasing the safety of both rescuer and person in distress.

-Therefore, it is of utmost importance that civilian rescuers take a buoyancy aid with them.
-Where other buoyancy aids may provide buoyancy for 1-2 people, we have designed LifeBoard with buoyancy for up to six people.
-That's why we believe LifeBoard is the best choice for a high buoyancy rescue device for civilian lifesaving.
+Therefore, it is of utmost importance that civilian rescuers take a floatation device with them.
+Where other floatation devices may provide buoyancy for 1-2 people, we have designed LifeBoard with buoyancy for up to six people.
+That's why we believe LifeBoard is the best choice as rescue equipment for civilians.

 Is LifeBoard simple to use?

-Because rescue is never simple, but we believe LifeBoard is the simplest and safest option for civilian rescue equipment.
+It is never simple to perform a rescue, but we believe that LifeBoard is the most straightforward and secure option for rescue equipment for civilians.